Please enable JavaScript to view this site.

 Software breakpoints are not supported on RH850.

-winIDEA does not support software breakpoints Renesas RH850.
+winIDEA does not support Software Breakpoints Renesas RH850.
 There are several reasons for this decision:

 Code Flash Stress - Implementing software breakpoint involves patching the flash memory sector with a dbtrap instruction.
 This process includes reading the matching flash sector into a buffer, patching the breakpoint location, erasing the sector, and writing the modified buffer back.
 This activity can place undue stress on the code flash, affecting its longevity.